skrodal/dataporten-flarum-docker/README.md

 Populate Flarum's config-file used for command-line install, which will be used by Docker build.

-The config file will attempt to enable the Dataporten (and 3rd party language) extension.
-You will therefore need to register your client with Dataporten and populate this config file **prior** to running the Docker build.
+If you have already registered your client with Dataporten, you may enter its ID/Secret in the config file.
+Otherwise, you may set it manually in Flarum's Admin UI after the build/run.

 ```